On November 30th, Start the Holiday Season by Shopping Small

 Small Business Saturday falls on November 30th and there are a number of ways you can get involved:

-- If you own a small business, go to www.smallbusinesssaturday.com to receive free Small Business Saturday promotional materials.
+•If you own a small business, register your business at www.smallbusinesssaturday.com.
+You can sign up to rally your neighborhood, list your business so customers know where to find you, and receive free Small Business Saturday promotional materials.
 You can also check out SBA’s tips on how to prepare for the holiday season at www.sba.gov/saturday.

 By starting your holiday season at the coffee shop on the corner or the bakery downtown, you can support all the things that make our communities great.